Closing Pipelines Is Not The Answer - November 9th, Hour 2

 None of that is true.

-These you know, and by the way, they may think that they're going after all these millionaires and billionaires, etc.
+And by the way, they may think that they're going after all these millionaires and billionaires, et cetera.

-Well, what's going to happen when the government takes more of their money, then they're not gonna they're gonna have less money to build other businesses and create other jobs and other opportunities.
+Well, what's going to happen when the government takes more of their money, then they're going to have less money to build other businesses and create other jobs and other opportunities.

-Now, I think based on what happened in Virginia and based on what happened in New Jersey, I don't think it's gonna go through.
+Now, I think based on what happened in Virginia and based on what happened in New Jersey, I don't think it's going to go through.

 I think the Democratic Party is in the middle of a civil war.